josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 8. Select **OK (3)**.

-9. Enter your credentials on the next screen as follows:
+9. Select the **Username/Password** option from the credentials menu and then enter your credentials on the next screen as follows:

     - **User name**: `token`